-CRYPTO 100 ® Index (the “Index”) is a rules based benchmark designed to measure the performance of a diversified basket of leading cryptoassets, with a specific emphasis on volatility, adoption, liquidity and tokenomics, not just market cap.
+CRYPTO 100 ® Index (the “Index”) is a rules based benchmark designed to measure the performance of a diversified basket of leading cryptoassets, with a specific emphasis on volatility, adoption, liquidity and tokenomics, not just market capitalisation.

 CRYPTO 100 provides a broad, rules based measure of the cryptoasset market focused on selected cryptoassets and more liquid assets.